MonoDepth/MockBackend-Core/README.md

   "EndPoint": string, // Endpoint to listen to.
 Default value: "*" (All) "HttpPort": integer, // HTTP port to listen on.
 If omitted the application will not listen on HTTP.
 Default value: 0 (0 is the same as omitting the field)
   "HttpsPort": integer, // HTTPS port to listen on.
 If omitted the application will not listen on HTTPS.
 Default value: 0 (0 is the same as omitting the field)
+  "ProxyServerEndpoint": string, // IP for the proxyserver to listen to.
+Default value: "127.0.0.1" "ProxyServerPort": integer, // Port the proxy server listens to.
+If omitted the proxy server will not start.
+Default value: 0 (0 is the same as omitting the field)
+  "DomainsToRelay": [
+    string // Domains to relay to the mock backend, the proxy will act as a passthrough proxy for all other requests ],
   "Controllers": [ // Array of custom paths to respond to.
 Any other request will return 404 or 405.
 Default: []
     {
       "Path": string, // The rest path this path responds to.
 Required